n00bytes/Script-to-Go/README.md

 This script was created to automate the following task:

 Port Scanning using Nmap:
-  * Full Nmap TCP and UPD
+  * Nmap TCP and UDP

 Extract 2nd level domain from Nmap result and use to perform Subdomain enumeration using:
   * Amass